Skip to main content

 $ranger = app(Ranger::class);

-// Called for each route discovered
+// Called every time a route is discovered

 $ranger->onRoute(function (Components\Route $route) {